jgayfer/website/src/content/blog/intro-to-game-dev.md

 the name [`bevy_light_2d`](https://crates.io/crates/bevy_light_2d),
 and was pleased to see a few people start using it.
-I’ve continued to tinker on the library, with the most recent addition has been light occlusion and dynamic shadows.
+I’ve continued to tinker on the library, with the most recent addition being light occlusion and dynamic shadows.
 You can find a demo on [Mastodon](https://fosstodon.org/@jgayfer/112913186285363067).
 I’d like to thank [Miguel Albernaz](https://github.com/malbernaz) for helping with the implementation.